axetroy/vscode-gpm/README.md

 Q: How to interrupt `git clone` command if you got bad network?

-A: Clone progress will print in status bar. click status bar and show an dialog to confirm interrupt it.
+A: Clone progress will print in the status bar. click status bar and show a dialog to confirm interrupt it.

 Q: Where are the project be cloned?